BigIskander/read_subtitles_from_image/README.md

 This is the program made to recognize text (subtitles) in case when they are part of an image.

-This is the instruction for version 1.1, instruction for version 1.0 is located in v1.0 branch of this repository.
+This is the instruction for versions 1.1 - 1.2, instruction for version 1.0 is located in v1.0 branch of this repository.

 This program is created to recognize text from an image, so then unknown words can easily be searched and found in a dictionary.

 I wrote this program with the purpose of learning chinese language, for that reason the default settings is set up to recognize text in chinese language.

 From technical point of view this program works as frontend (as GUI or graphical shell) to OCR (Optical Character Recognition) program.
 This program cuts selected part of an image with text in it, processes the image depending on settings and then sends it to OCR program to recognize text, then displays the result.
-At the moment programm support 2 OCR engines: Tesseract OCR and PaddleOCR.
+At the moment programm support 3 OCR engines: Tesseract OCR, PaddleOCR and ocrmac (only in version for MacOS).

 ## How to use the programm